wongxingjun/LXCManager/README.md

 - MySQL-5.6

 ##Tips:
 This system is a simple system to manage LXCs in a server.
-I ran it successfully on my PC with Ubuntu12.04(Recommanded).
+I ran it successfully on my PC with Ubuntu 12.04(Recommanded).
 Due to some bugs in LXC(v1.0.0-alpha) and uncomplete suportting provided by libvirt towards LXC, some advanced functions are not implemented perfectly, such as vCPU number limit and memory limit.